GitXpresso/docker-novnc/README.md

 ## Uses
 1. Test some software
 2. 2.
 Anonymous access to the web
-> NOTE: the browser is considered to be a proxy so use tor to access sites like reddit
+> NOTE: the browser is considered to be in a proxy so use tor to access sites like reddit
 ```
 git clone https://github.com/light4/docker-novnc.git
 cd docker-novnc